FredrikBorgstrom/abcx3-dart-store-devtool/README.md

 # ABCx3 Dart Store DevTool

 A lightweight DevTools extension + in-app bridge to visualize all ABCx3 generated stores (`ModelStreamStore` descendants) as they change.
+You need to have these package installed on your backend: https://www.npmjs.com/package/@abcx3/prisma-generator-dart and https://www.npmjs.com/package/@abcx3/prisma-generator-nestjs .
+So far, NestJS is supported as a backend framework, but more can come if interest is shown.

 ## What it does
 - Subscribes to each store’s `items$` stream in your app (via a tiny setup helper inside the app).